 If you’re planning on getting into CNC routing, you must probably consider all the amazing projects that you can engage in due to the exceptional precision that CNC machines offer.
 Computer numerical control technology can provide various creative potentials, irrespective if you’re cutting out project parts or creating signs.
 However, just like any other form of routing, the magic happens because of the tip of a bit or even several bits, and you must have the appropriate cutters in your CNC arsenal.
 As with conventional routing, the most essential variable for bits would be the shank size.
 You may discover a bit that is perfect for the job you want to do; however, it won’t be useful if it has a ½” shank and the CNC equipment has a compact router that only works with ¼” shank bits.
-Have a look at this list of the most commonly used CNC router bits and what they’re capable of.
+Have a look at this list of the most commonly used industrial CNC router bits and what they’re capable of.

 Spiral Up-Cut Bits / End Mill Bits